what is sms

 • Promotions: Alerting customers about sales, discounts, or special events

-• Stock alerts: Notifying customers when items are back in stock
+• Stock alerts: Notifying customers when items are back in stock, and deep-linking to the item in the app

 • Loyalty program updates: Informing customers about points earned or available rewards